-Explore the Inside of Siena Cathedral | Frescos, Sculputures & More
+Explore the Inside of Siena Cathedral | Frescoes, Sculputures & More

 The Siena Cathedral is home to many treasures that are revered by the Sienese people.
 Here, you will find artworks in the form of statues, sculpted sarcophagi, stained glass windows, paintings, frescoes, and much more.
 Once within the hallowed halls of the cathedral, we suggest taking your time to truly appreciate the craftsmanship, technique, and unique history behind each piece.
-Read on to know about the treasures you will find inside the Siena Cathedral.
+Read on to know about the treasures you will find inside the Siena Cathedral

 What is inside the Siena Cathedral?